Seven Dems vote for GOP amendment, forcing Democratic scramble

 The Warner amendment replaced the SALT cap extension with a different tax provision raising revenue.

-Warner’s amendment was approved, with Vice President Kamala Harris casting a tie-breaking vote.
+Warner’s amendment was approved, with Vice President Harris casting a tie-breaking vote.

 Some Democratic senators privately expressed frustration on Sunday morning that Sinema was backing away from the deal she announced with Schumer last week to narrow the 15 percent corporate minimum tax by allowing companies to continue to fully expense major capital investments.

-Note: CORRECTION: Seven Democrats voted for the GOP amendment that would extend a cap on the SALT tax deduction.
-A previous version of this story included incorrect information.
-This story was updated on Aug.
-8 at 12:10 p.m.